Publishers: Lifestyle / Entertainment

 • Popdust is a website about music, entertainment, and pop culture.
 They want your “most creative takes on music, pop culture, social issues, weird internet niches, memes, etc.” According to an old tweet, they pay $100 for less than 1,000 words, and $150 for over 1,000 words.
 To learn how to pitch them, refer to this page.

 • Mashable is a media and entertainment company that is passionate about entertainment, culture, and technology.
 According to their editor’s post, they typically pay $400 to $500 per 1,200 to 1,500 words.
-To learn more, refer to this page.
+To contact them, refer to this page.

 • The Gumbo is a hip-hop social club for and by Black women.
 They accept pitches for opinion and personal pieces.
 Their content is pegged to their editorial theme which varies monthly.
 According to an old tweet, they pay $175 for pieces of 750 to 1,000 words.
 To learn more, refer to their submissions guide.